Poligera/1st-portfolio-project-journalling-app/README.md

 ### Wins & Challenges.
 #### Wins 💪🏻
-- We have a function app that meets all requirements.
+- We have a functional app that meets all requirements.
 - Our ability to quickly adapt to an agile working style when our initial plan for development had to change.

 #### Challenges 😮‍💨